hoangthangta/ThangKAN/README.md

-This repo is for using KANs in text classification problems over GLEU datasets (WNLI, RTE, COLA, MRPC, etc).
+This repo is for using KANs in text classification problems over GLUE datasets (WNLI, RTE, COLA, MRPC, etc).

 # Training